RickStrahl/Westwind.QueueMessageManager/Readme.md

 The only required value for these settings is the connection string that points at the SQL Server instance to hold the data.
 This value can be a raw SQL connection string, or - as used above - a ConnectionString entry in the config <connectionStrings> section.
+Applies both to the manager and controller (via Controller.Initialize()).

 *QueueName*
 Optional name of the queue that is to be checked for requests to be